Back to Blog

 Line 6: Other Income

-Enter business income not included in Line 1:
+Enter business income not included in Line 1.
+The IRS line 6 instructions list:

 • Scrap sales